-Stuttering is a childhood associated problem; however, it can be a long-lasting problem for some individuals.
-It affects a person's speech i.e., making them unable to speak fluently.
+Stuttering is a childhood associated problem; however, it can be a long-lasting problem for some individuals in Vancouver.
+It affects a person’s speech i.e., making them unable to speak fluently.
 People who stutter often have to repeat words, portions of sentences, and difficulty pouncing some letters/ words.

 It is most commonly starts showing when a child at the age of two-year-old to six-year-old.
 In most cases, it stops when they start going to school, but in some, it persists.
 Lesser then 1% adult population has this problem.